Our Mission at The Only Bible

 She said yes, and I panicked.
 I was sure I needed to change who I was at this point.
 At first it was easy.
 I loved her so much I thought I could just choose to love her instead of seeking my own happiness.

 It didn't take long before I discovered images of other women online.
-My old friends had jumped from the naughty magazines to the anonymous screen.
+I went from looking at naughty magazines to viewing anonymously on a computer screen.
 I turned my desire from my wife to these sites.

 I exchanged them for my soul.
 I became a zombie, ever hungry for more images.
 She discovered my addiction and it hurt her deeply.
 I hated how she felt, but I was now enslaved to this new addiction.

 I played the role of loving husband and father when I was around my family, and fed my addiction when I wasn't.
 I was also living a double life when it came to God.
 I claimed to be a Christian, but secretly despised church and other Christians.

 One day, my daughter asked if she could go to church with a friend.
 We let her go and she came home excited about the church.
 She asked if we could visit on Sunday.
 I resisted at first, but gave in to make her happy.